Felony Lawyer Serving Georgia

 Felonies are serious offenses and are punishable by imprisonment of a year or more or probation and a fine of more than $1000.00.
-Individuals convicted of a felony also loses other rights such as the right to vote, get a hunting license, own a handgun, obtain certain professional licenses to name a few examples.
+Individuals convicted of a felony also lose other rights, such as the right to vote, get a hunting license, own a handgun, and obtain certain professional licenses, to name a few examples.

-In cases where property is purposefully damaged or is stolen, whether the charge is a misdemeanor or felony is typically determined based on the dollar amount of the damage or the missing property.
+In cases where property is stolen or purposefully damaged, whether the charge is a misdemeanor or felony is typically determined based on the dollar amount of the damage or the missing property.

 Examples of felonies include, but are not limited to: